-Ellen Fitzpatrick quoted in Mabinty Quarshie, "Unbought and Unbossed: Shirley Chisholm Blazed Multiple Trails" KHOU11, February 14, 2018.
+Ellen Fitzpatrick quoted by Mabinty Quarshie, "Unbought and Unbossed: Shirley Chisholm Blazed Multiple Trails" KHOU11, February 14, 2018.

-Ellen Fitzpatrick quoted in Peter Baker, "A Divider, Not a Uniter, Trump Widens the Breach" New York Times, September 24, 2017.
+Ellen Fitzpatrick quoted by Peter Baker, "A Divider, Not a Uniter, Trump Widens the Breach" New York Times, September 24, 2017.

 Ellen Fitzpatrick quoted on Hillary Clinton's political experience, "Hillary Most Experienced Presidential Candidate in U.S. History" NDTV, October 15, 2016.

 Guest to discuss the gender gap in choosing a president on CNN, Ellen Fitzpatrick, September 25, 2016.

 Guest to discuss the history of women presidential contenders on National Public Radio Utah, Ellen Fitzpatrick, June 14, 2016.

 Guest to discuss the history of women presidential contenders on Minnesota Public Radio, Ellen Fitzpatrick, April 19, 2016.

 Ellen Fitzpatrick's research on women presidential contenders discussed by , "‘The Highest Glass Ceiling,’ by Ellen Fitzpatrick," New York Times, March 15, 2016.